mohit2056/Simple-Tic-tac-toe-game/README.md

-# Simple-Tic-tac-toe-game
-This is my simple tic tac toe game project with use of Html , Css  and Javascript Let's play and Enjoy Simple Coding
+# Tic Tac Toe Game 🎮

+This is my first JavaScript project — a simple Tic Tac Toe game built using HTML, CSS, and JavaScript.

+## Features
+- Two-player mode (X and O)
+- Winner detection
+- Reset and New Game buttons
+- Color-coded X and O

+## How to Play
+Click on the boxes to take turns.
+First player to align 3 symbols wins!

+## Live Demo
+Coming soon...